 Every year, Medicaid spends a significant amount of funds to pay for the hospital bills of homeless people who suffer from mental or physical issues.
 Doctors can help heal their symptoms for a short period of time until they are released from the hospital, but this just causes a cycle of treating the same patients over and over for the same issues.
 This also perpetuates the lack of funding for treating recurring medical issues.

 High government spending is a severe problem in New York.
 As far as Medicaid expenditures go, New York is ranked as the second largest-spending state in the country, right behind California.
 New York state’s Medicaid expenditure amounted to 45.3 percent in 2016.

 Housing is one of the underlying necessities for the critical health of the homeless.
 Living without housing leads to severe health hazards and increases the chances of pre-existing health issues.

 A bill was introduced by State Sen. Josh Green at the start of 2017 to allow doctors to prescribe housing in Hawaii.
-Green thought up the bill from his own experiences as a doctor seeing homeless patients frequently, and possessing only meager solutions.
+Green thought up the bill from his own experiences as a doctor who frequently saw homeless patients but possessed only meager solutions.
 To qualify for the bill, individuals would have to have been homeless for six months or more and be suffering from mental illness or substance abuse.

 Green argues that prescribing housing prevents overspending on Medicaid.
 According to an annual report from the Helping Hands Hawaii in 2015, health care spending decreased after homeless people that were struggling with mental illnesses and addictions were provided with housing.
 Prescribing housing to the homeless also costs significantly less than their health care costs for hospital bills.
 Unfortunately, the bill did not pass Hawaii’s House of Representatives; but Hawaii is not the only state that is seeking such government approval.